-BCC will evaluate a student's academic progress each year for which the student files a FAFSA financial aid application to attend BCC and each semester for which the student receives financial aid.
+BCC will evaluate a student's academic progress each year for which the student receives financial aid.
 BCC reviews the student's entire academic history, not just terms for which he/she received aid and not just the most recent term.